pos17/ACTAMProject/README.md

-Strings that begin with upper-case letters go with the chord track, as _C E# Gm_.
+Strings that begin with upper-case letters go with the chord track, as _C D# Gm_.

-While strings that begin with lower-case letters go with the melody track, as _c e# g._
+While strings that begin with lower-case letters go with the melody track, as _c d# g._

 #### Note placement
 The "+" after a melody note means that the note will be played an octave above the middle one, the same concept for "++", "+++" and so on.